A Knight of the Seven Kingdoms season 1 has quickly proven to be one of the most faithful adaptations of George R.R. Martin’s works.

 In The Hedge Knight, Dunk is described as roughly 16 years old when he’s first introduced, putting only seven years between Dunk and Egg in the books.
 A Knight of the Seven Kingdoms does not directly touch upon Dunk’s age in the show; however, the show has aged the character up quite a bit from his book counterpart.

 Ser Duncan the Tall is played by Peter Claffey in A Knight of the Seven Kingdoms, who was 28 at the time of filming on season 1.
 This casting decision indicates that Dunk is designed to be in his 20s within the show’s timeline and therefore is much older than Egg in the show vs. in the books.
-As Dunk’s exact age is not mentioned on-screen in the show, the exact age gap between Dunk and Egg in A Knight of the Seven Kingdoms is unclear, but it’s much larger than in the books.
+As Dunk’s exact age is not mentioned on-screen in the show, the exact age gap between Dunk and Egg in A Knight of the Seven Kingdoms is unclear, but it’s much larger than in the books in working on the general assumption among viewers that Dunk is now in his 20s.

 The larger age difference between Dunk and Egg in the show creates a much more visually apparent mentor-and-squire dynamic, one that makes immediate sense on screen and requires little explanation for viewers unfamiliar with the books.
 It’s also not uncommon for characters to be aged up a bit in this franchise.
-In fact, many characters from Game of Thrones were aged up by a few years in the show, including Jon Snow, Daenerys Targaryen, Robb Stark, Sansa Stark, Arya Stark, and Bran Stark.
+In fact, many characters from Game of Thrones were aged up by a few years in the show to fit its narrative.
+This included iconic characters such as Jon Snow, Daenerys Targaryen, Robb Stark, Sansa Stark, Arya Stark, and Bran Stark.

 I think we can all agree HBO made the right call in aging the character up for A Knight of the Seven Kingdoms.
 Still, it is funny to think of Dunk being in his teens within the book given all that unfolds in the story.